 HEALTH AND SAFETY: COVID-19

 Since 1997, Camp Timberline has existed to reach and strengthen kids for Christ through sports and mountain adventure.
 Our purpose is no different in 2021.
 Even though camp’s daily operation may look different this summer, the feel of camp and our intentional care for your children will stay the same.
-Thus, in order to continue safe individual care for your children, we have created this Safety Initiative, both operationally and medically, to ensure that camp is conducted in the best possible way in response to COVID-19.
+Thus, in order to continue safe individual care for your children, we have created this Safety Initiative and Illness Prevention Policy, both operationally and medically, to ensure that camp is conducted in the best possible way in response to COVID-19.

 Before sending your child to Camp Timberline, you acknowledge that your child is attending under the conditions which follow and are subject to abrupt change at any time.
 Camp Timberline cannot promise or guarantee that COVID-19 or any other pathogen will not enter camp.
 By the very nature of the personal interaction that takes place in the camp environment, there is always a risk of your child becoming ill with this or any other communicable disease.

 We will continue to rely on expert guidance for COVID-19 provided by CDC resources, the Environmental Health and Engineering (EHE) Guidebook, the American Camping Association (ACA), the Association of Camp Nursing (ACN), as well as our state and local health department guidelines, with the goal of providing a safe and fun environment for campers and staff.
 Doing so will allow us to customize practical steps to help prevent the entry of COVID-19 and limit the impact on campers and staff if entry occurs.
 All current strategies will be reviewed and evaluated on a weekly basis.
 Camp Timberline reserves the right to update and adapt this initiative as guidelines are announced and are changed.